You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 I know how comforting it is and how exciting it is.

-Okay, open line Friday, 800-282-2882.
+Okay, Open Line Friday, 800-282-2882.

-If you ought to see Dawn rolling her eyes.
+You ought to see Dawn rolling her eyes.

 Dawn, how long have you been here?

-How have you been here?
+Have you been here?

-Let's been like three or four years now, right?
+It's been like three or four years now, right?

-A little a little over four years.
+A little over four years.

-Uh Dawn's the only babe.
+Dawn's the only babe.

-Uh Snerdley's in there, Brian's in there, and me, and she's she's become one of the guys.
+And she's become one of the guys.

 She really has.